Art Office is a work program in which artists are prompted to consider their creative practices more like workaday office jobs.

 I spent years searching for a career— or heck, any kind of outlet— that would let the introverted artist in me work independently, while allowing the extroverted side of me to thrive by being around other people.
-I found two existing models that loosely answered my dilemma: Co-working spaces— which are usually expensive and you’re not allowed to spill paint on the floor, and Grad school— which costs money and time, and doesn’t last forever.
+I found two existing models that loosely answered my dilemma: Co-working spaces— which are usually expensive and you’re not allowed to spill paint on the floor, and Grad school— which costs money, demands your full attention, and doesn’t last forever.

-Neither of these options was ideal, so I tried renting my own personal art studio, but—being alone— I had no motivation.
+Neither of these options was going to work for me, so I tried renting my own personal art studio, but—being alone— I had no motivation.
 I spent countless evenings at Drink & Draws, but they always turned social for me.
 I thought urban sketching might do the trick, but anxiety killed that idea pretty fast.
 It seemed like nothing was going to work.
 But then I had a revelation . . .

-Like many millennials, I’ve spent more time watching The Office then I care to admit.
+Like many millennials, I’ve spent most of my adulthood watching The Office.
 I think of it as a kind of supplement to my anxiety-riddled, not-funny, and often isolated life.
 I crave the predictable, organized feeling of working a boring old desk job at a place like Dunder Mifflin.
 One day as I was watching Pam turn down Jan’s offer to enroll in a graphic design training program in New York for the hundredth time . . .

 . . .
 I thought, “What if I could make a hybrid workplace that combines the structure and accountability of an office, with the autonomy and atmosphere of an art studio!”